Bulat-Ziganshin/EasyProtoBuf/README.md

 [Codegen](codegen) features currently implemented and planned:
 - [x] generates C++ structure, encoder and decoder for each message type
-- [x] the generated decoder checks presence of required fields in the decoded message
+- [x] the generated decoder checks the presence of required fields in the decoded message
 - [x] cmdline options to tailor the generated code
 - [ ] per-field C++ type specification via field option
 - [ ] support of enum/oneof/map fields and nested message type definitions (and thus dogfooding Codegen)